← All Conditions

 Which insurers cover slipped rib syndrome treatment?

 Most major UK health insurers cover the treatment of slipped rib syndrome when medically necessary.
 These include BUPA, AXA Health, Aviva, WPA, and Cigna.
-Please contact Grace Jones on 020 7952 2882 to confirm your specific cover before booking.
+Please contact Jo Mitchelson on 020 7952 2882 to confirm your specific cover before booking.

 Book a Slipped Rib Consultation